ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-delight.md

 ### Safari

-Safari is the only major browser that doesn't really support this sort of thing (per usual).
+Safari is the only major browser that doesn't support this sort of thing (per usual).
 It just prints the raw text and ignores the CSS:

 <Lightbox src="https://res.cloudinary.com/desumhldo/image/upload/v1702131549/console-delight/console-info-safari_yxertc.webp" width="1844" height="74" alt="The console message fails to render properly and just shows the raw text of the message." />

-It _does_ have some limited CSS support for console messages though.
-Just not enough to support most of the more complex CSS and background images that we had.
-Hopefully this article can help spur them on to improve their support!
+It _does_ have some limited CSS support for console messages though, just not enough for the more complex CSS and background images.
+Hopefully this article can encourage them to improve their support!

 All in all, since this technique acts like progressive enhancement and is basically an easter egg, I would be happy to ship something like this in production code at any company.
 I think you should too!

 ## Tooling that makes this easier

 - [My console testing CodePen](https://codepen.io/ZachSaucier/pen/GRzypKq): I made a CodePen that automatically generates these `console.info`s for you!
 Paste an SVG into the HTML section of the pen, run it, then open the console.
 The console will show you how the message renders as well as the code used to generate it.
-- Your favorite vector editor - Using the CodePen above, you can paste in most any SVG and get a working console command.
+- Your favorite vector editor - Using the CodePen above, you can paste in almost any SVG and get a working console command.
 That means you can use [Inkscape](https://inkscape.org/), [Adobe Illustator](https://www.adobe.com/products/illustrator.html), or whatever other tool you want to use to generate the SVG!
 - [css-doodle](https://css-doodle.com/) is a tool / web-component which is prime for creating SVGs to use in the console, detailed in the section below.
 - [SVGOMG](https://jakearchibald.github.io/svgomg/) - Trim down your SVG to reduce the file size.
 This can also help you try to fit in Firefox's character limit.
 - [EZGIF](https://ezgif.com/image-to-datauri/ezgif-4-975be6affc.jpg) for converting regular images into data URIs.

 ## Notable mention: css-doodle

-[css-doodle](https://css-doodle.com/#function-@shape) is a library similar to [P5.js](https://p5js.org/) and the like but that specializes in HTML + CSS + SVG creations (though recently it's gotten support for GLSL shaders also).
-This makes it a perfect for creating effects to be used in the console!
+[css-doodle](https://css-doodle.com/#function-@shape) is a library similar to [P5.js](https://p5js.org/) and the like.
+It specializes in HTML + CSS + SVG creations (though recently it's gotten support for GLSL shaders).
+This makes it a perfect for creating effects for the console!
 It's created by [Chuan](https://yuanchuan.dev/) ([@yuanchuan](https://vis.social/@yuanchuan)).

-I could write several articles on how to use `css-doodle`, but for the purpose of this article I will keep it short:
+I could write several articles on `css-doodle`, but for the purpose of this article I will keep it short:

 - You can use [the css-doodle web editor](https://css-doodle.com/svg/?name=grid) to see examples and edit them to create your own (there's also a [starter CodePen](https://codepen.io/yuanchuan/pen/QWYRyyM) if you'd like to work or save your work there).
 - For what commands you can use, [the usage section](https://css-doodle.com/#usage) of the website is helpful.
 It is pretty important to use the [`@svg` command](https://css-doodle.com/#function-@svg) so that it uses SVG, which can then be used as a background image in console commands, though some other commands do work outside of the SVG ones.